cnsuhao/div2/android/README.md

 Still, this is a decent example of the kind of thing I make as a way to test something I just learned.
 This looks to be from when I was learning about layouts and preferences management in Android.

+## Termites

+While teaching myself about renderscripts (sort of a custom shader language for android) I decided to program an alife Termite simulation.
+This is one of my goto examples for perpixel simulations when I'm learning a new system because it is a bit more than a toy and I'm intimately familiar with how it should look.
+While this example runs, it does not seem to be running absolutely correctly though this may just be due to how random numbers are used in renderscripts.